-- There's an in-universe example in the South Park halloween episode in season 1, arguably a parody of this trope as well.
-Cartman dresses up in a Hitler costume for Halloween, so the principal shows him a classroom video about how Hitler was a bad person.
-Because it's made for 8-year-old American children, it only says that "Adolf Hitler was a very, very naughty man!" and merely shows him speaking to a bunch of parading soldiers, which Cartman can't understand because of the language barier.
-Based on that the children are supposed to learn An Aesop that dressing up as Hitler to school is not acceptable.
+- There's an in-universe example in the South Park Halloween episode in season 1, arguably a parody of this trope as well.
+Cartman dresses up in a Adolf Hitler costume for Halloween, so the principal shows him a classroom video about how Hitler was a bad person.
+Because it's made for 8-year-old American children, it only says that "Adolf Hitler was a very, very naughty man!" and merely shows him standing on a balcony above some parading soldiers and giving a speech in German, which Cartman can't understand because of the language barrier and the lack of subtitles. note Based on that, the children are supposed to learn An Aesop that dressing up as Hitler at school is not acceptable.
 Things like the Holocaust and other war crimes couldn't be shown of course, because it's directed towards children.
 Cartman finds Hitler very cool instead, and imagines being in his place.

 - Nero appeared on one of Sherman and Peabody's segments of Rocky and Bullwinkle, where he was presented as Not Evil, Just Misunderstood.
 His music teacher started the Great Fire of Rome in this reality.
 Though it perhaps bears mentioning that the true extent of Nero's culpability is not at all clear, as discussed in detail on the Dated History page, so this might be an unintentional subversion.